 Pat and Barry Jordan met at Bretton Hall College of Education whilst teacher training.
 Their first home was in Pudsey where Pat taught at the Grammar School and was organist at St Andrew’s Central Methodist Church.
 Barry taught music in schools in Bradford and in 1978 became choirmaster at St Andrew’s, a post he held until 1990.
 During this period he was also Musical Director for both Rawdon Amateur Operatic Society and Buttershaw Amateur Operatic Society.

-Pat taught piano at Bradford Grammar School from 1988 to 2013 and has been the accompanist for Otley Choral Society since 2000.
-She has accompanied the Wesley Singers since 1988, and in September 2003 Barry joined the Wesley Singers as their conductor on the retirement of their founder, David Carr.
-Barry was appointed deputy conductor for Otley Choral Society in 2008 and since September 2015 has been the musical director for Ilkley and Otley Choral Societies.
+Pat taught piano at Bradford Grammar School from 1988 to 2013 and was the accompanist for Otley Choral Society from 2000 to 2017.
+She has accompanied the Wesley Singers since 1988, and in September 2003 Barry joined the Wesley Singers on the retirement of their founder conductor, David Carr.
+Barry became deputy conductor for Otley Choral Society in 2008 and from September 2015 was musical director for both Ilkley and Otley Choral Societies, retiring in April 2017 after conducting a total of 18 major concerts for the two societies.

-Pat and Barry now live in Calverley where Barry is Organist and Choirmaster at the Methodist Church.
+Pat and Barry live in Calverley where Barry is Organist at the Methodist Church.
 In 1998 they joined with other musicians and the choir at the church to give a palm court concert.
-Since then the ‘Palm Court Quintet and Singers’ have gone from strength to strength, giving concerts at many churches in the Leeds Bradford area.
-Pat and Barry are also members of the Dalehurst Trio which performs music for flute, violin and piano.
+The ‘Palm Court Quintet and Singers’ gave 79 concerts between 1998 and 2016 at churches in the Leeds Bradford area.
+Pat and Barry are also members of the Dalehurst Trio which regularly gives concerts and performs music for flute, violin and piano.

 January –no rehearsal on 4th& 11th, rehearsals on 18th & 25th